All Episodes

 And it was, you know, I'm pretty aggravated about the situation.

-So I'm like, yeah, everything's fine.
+So I'm like, Yeah, everything's fine.

-Wait, your wife?
+Wait, her wife?

 Because, yeah, she just didn't want to be around it.